Renewed fighting tests Gaza ceasefire and Israel briefly halts aid

 Strikes in Gaza

-Palestinians feared the return of war to the famine-stricken territory where Israel cut off aid for more than two months earlier this year after ending the previous ceasefire.
+Palestinians feared war would return to the famine-stricken territory where Israel cut off aid for over two months earlier this year after ending the previous ceasefire.

-“It will be a nightmare,” said Mahmoud Hashim, a father of five from Gaza City, who appealed to U.S. President Donald Trump and other mediators to prevent the ceasefire's collapse.
+“It will be a nightmare,” said Mahmoud Hashim, a father of five from Gaza City, who appealed to U.S. President Donald Trump and other mediators to act.

 Another strike hit a tent in the Muwasi area of Khan Younis in the south, killing at least four people, including a woman and two children, according to Nasser Hospital.